vcerovski/binfix/README.md

 <a name="&optional"></a>
 #### `&optional` is optional

-Explicitely tail-recursive version of `f`
+Explicitly tail-recursive version of `f`

     '{fac n m = 1 :=
        declare (integer m n)